 Robinson Crusoe is a classic story in English literature, written by Daniel Defoe.
 This chapter for Grade 5 is an excerpt adapted from the main story.
 The story of Robinson Crusoe is of a young man who desired to go for a sea-voyage like his elder brothers instead of becoming a lawyer in England.
 He ran away from his home with his friend.
 He boarded a ship that was going to Guiana.
 Unfortunately, due to rough waters, the ship was wrecked and Robinson Crusoe was the only survivor in the ship.
-Somehow, he managed to make it to a shore of an island.
-Soon, he realized that the island was not inhabited by any human.
+Somehow, he managed to make it to the shore of an island.
+Soon, he realized that the island was not inhabited by any humans.
 He was the only human on the entire island.
 All through his stay at the deserted island, he showed great strength of character and presence of mind.
 His remarkable perseverance took him through twenty-eight-year isolation on the island.

-Robinson Crusoe Discovers a Footprint Summary for Class 5 English
+Robinson Crusoe Discovers a Footprint Summary

 Once a man named Robinson Crusoe was alone on the seaside.
 His ship was ruined by the sea.
 So, for a very long time, he was living in a cave near the seashore.
 One day, he saw a big footprint on the sand.
 Robinson Crusoe was very surprised to see the footprint.
 He ran around the area, desperately trying to catch a glimpse of that someone, or even hear something around that would lead him to the other man on the island.
 He then ran up the hill and looked out in all directions, but found nothing.